SammySteiner/sammysteiner.github.io/source/_posts/2017-06-04-generate-unique-and-random-x-and-y-coordinates.markdown

   # x values from 1 to the grid size, where we get a 1 the grid_size number of times, followed by a 2 the grid_size number of times, etc.
   # y values that count from 1 to the grid_size number for the grid_size number of times.
   # then we map over the arrays like we did before.
-  # finally we sample the array with the number of monsters
+  # finally we sample the array with the number of monsters plus the door, key, and player.
 end
 ```